mmnowak/mp3_ludido/README.md

 User Story 2:  I want to be able to navigate the site easily and intuitively.

 * Navigation bar to be displayed on all pages with relevant nav links, based on whether the user is logged in or not
-* User is led through site in an intuitive way
+* The user is led through site in an intuitive way
     * Register page contains a link to Log in Page and vice versa
-    * Logging in leads to user profile
+    * Logging in leads to the user profile
-    * Full Activity page contains links to return to Activities Page or Favourites if user is logged in
+    * Full Activity page contains links to return to Activities Page or Favourites if the user is logged in
     * Occasion and Ages pages lead to filtered Activities page

 User Story 3:	I want to be able to view the website on any device.